garridolecca/esri_javascript_app/README.md

-# 🎯 Tapestry Segmentation Analyzer

-A modern web application built with the ArcGIS JavaScript API that allows users to analyze demographic insights using Esri's Tapestry Segmentation data.
-Users can enter addresses or upload CSV files with coordinates to get detailed demographic reports.
+# 🗺️ Simple ArcGIS Map Display

+A simple web application that displays an interactive map using the ArcGIS Maps SDK for JavaScript, following the official tutorial structure.

 ## ✨ Features

-- **Address Geocoding**: Enter any address and get instant Tapestry segmentation analysis
-- **CSV Batch Processing**: Upload CSV files with coordinates for bulk analysis
-- **Interactive Map**: Visualize locations with an interactive ArcGIS map
+- **Interactive Map**: Full-screen topographic map
-- **Detailed Reports**: View comprehensive demographic and segmentation data
-- **Recent Searches**: Track and reuse previous searches
+- **Zoom Controls**: Built-in zoom widget
+- **Modern ArcGIS SDK**: Uses the latest ArcGIS Maps SDK 4.33
+- **Map Components**: Modern web components approach
-- **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices
+- **Responsive Design**: Works on all devices
-- **Export Functionality**: Export results for further analysis

 ## 🚀 Getting Started

 ### Prerequisites

 - A modern web browser (Chrome, Firefox, Safari, Edge)
-- Internet connection (for ArcGIS API and geocoding services)
+- Internet connection (for ArcGIS API and basemap services)
-- Optional: ArcGIS Developer Account for enhanced features

 ### Installation

 1. **Clone or download** this repository to your local machine
 2. **Open** `index.html` in your web browser
-3. **Start analyzing** locations immediately!
+3. **Enjoy** the interactive map!

 ### Running Locally